For Creators

 Other Required Predicate Parameters

-With simple predicate types like title_screen, day, or night, the predicate itself is binary (it's either day or it isn't).
+With simple predicate types like Title Screen, Day, or Night, the predicate itself is binary (it's either day or it isn't).
 For other predicate types though, it isn't so simple.
 Let's examine the dimension predicate for example.
-First make sure you are loaded into a world, lest you fall victim to the aformentioned red save button.
-Once you are loaded in, make your way back to the predicate menu and press the "+ Add" button on any node, or click any existing node (other than root) to modify it.
-Set the predicate type to dimension and you'll see a new "dimension" parameter.
+First make sure you are loaded into a world, since the dimension registry is only populated when you are.

 This is another dropdown that allows you to select an identifier for the dimension you want for the predicate.
-Here you can select any dimension you want, and then select music that can play in that dimension.
-As said before, you could create child nodes of this dimension node as well to have specific music for day/night/combat/etc.
+Here you can select any dimension you want, and then click on the node's gear icon to set music and other settings for the node.
+As said before, you could create child nodes of this node as well to have specific music for day/night/combat/etc.

 Events

-As of True Adaptive Music version 1.2, there is support for "events" as well.
-There is more information on them here, but consider them like one-shot music triggers rather than a continuous condition in which music plays.
-To add an event, select any predicate and click the "+ Add" button.
-If there is an existing event there
+Every node can also have a list of events as well.
+Consider them like one-shot music triggers rather than a continuous condition in which music plays.
+To add an event, select any node with the gear icon and click the "+ Add" button add the bottom of the Node View widget on the right.

-Now the Predicate View Panel moves to the left side and the new Event View Panel appears.
+Now the Node View panel splits in half and the new Event View Panel appears below it.
 Here you can customize the event the same way you do with predicates.
-The music you pick here will be played specifically when the event occurs, assuming the node or it's children are selected.
+The music you pick here will be played specifically when the event occurs, assuming any of the node's predicates or it's children are satisfied.

-Once you are done creating/editing the event, you can either hit the "Save" button in the panel or hit "Back" at the top of the panel to discard your changes to the event.
-Make sure to finally hit "Save" in the Predicate View Panel to save your event changes to the pack.
+Once you are done creating/editing the event, you can either hit the "Back" at the top of the panel to close the event view panel.

 Exporting the Pack

 That's really all there is to it.
 You can head to Other Functionalities for any other features in the editor, but you now know everything you need to make a Music Pack... except... well exporting.
-Luckily this is super simple, just hit the "Save and Zip" button at the top left:
+Luckily this is super simple, just hit the "Export" button at the top left:

 Outro